Aluminum vs Wood Patio Covers: An Honest Comparison for Okanagan Homeowners

 - More stress on fasteners leading to potential failure

 Winner: Aluminum.
-Predictable, engineered behavior beats natural variability.
+Predictable, manufactured consistency beats natural variability.

 The Aesthetic Question